-Only the third of its kind, the Chiang Mai Night Safari is a must see.
+Only the third of its kind, the Chiang Mai Night Safari is a must-see.
 There are over 400 animals of 50+ different species here.
 From alpacas to tigers to ostriches – there’s no end to the variety in the safari.
 There are three different ways to go through with the night safari.
 You can take the Jaguar Trail Zone – a walk only tour.
 The trail zone is open from 11:00 AM to 9:30 PM.
 Tickets cost 100 Baht, and 50 Baht for children.

 Alternatively, you can take the Day Safari, open from 3:00 PM to 4:30 PM.
 The Night Safari, on the other hand, is from 6:50 PM to 10:00 PM.
 Both safaris will cost you 800 Baht for adults, and 50 Baht for children.
-The safari is close the airport, and there is also a free return minibus which conveniently drops you near the Night Bazaar.
+The safari is close the airport, and there is also a free return minibus that conveniently drops you near the Night Bazaar.

 7. Elephant Nature Park

 The Elephant Nature Park is a splendid ethical center in Chiang Mai.
 Animal abuse is widespread in the country, and so the park prides itself in providing a proper home for elephants.
 The park is 250 hectares in size.
 Not only can you visit the park, but you can also work as a volunteer!
 It’s a good way to spend time in a very tranquil place with several beautiful animals.
 This is one of the nicest things to do in Chiang Mai.